Building a PC is a challenging endeavor for a first-timer, and even after a few builds, picking out the right parts is usually the toughest part.

 - Integrated Corsair fan and fan controller

-- Can fit both an eATX and ITX system at once
+- Can fit both an eATX and mini-ITX system at once

 - Telescoping fan mounts can fit up to 13 coolers